Regulatory Affairs and Quality Assurance Graduate Program of Temple University School of Pharmacy

-If you are registering for an Online course, we also require photocopies of your undergraduate and/or graduate transcripts, a signed copy of your current resume, plus a recent photograph of you.
+If you are registering for an Online course, we require photocopies of your undergraduate and/or graduate transcripts, a signed copy of your current resume, plus a recent photograph of you.
 International students must also submit TOEFL or IELTS scores and a photocopy of a WES report.
 Online courses require a special registration form which includes a proctoring agreement form (see below).
-We cannot process a registration for an Online course until you submit the correct form.

 All registrations are processed on a first-come/first-served basis, so it’s to your advantage to register early to assure your spot in a course.
 The Regulatory Affairs and Quality Assurance staff will call you if there is a problem with your registration (for instance, if all of your paperwork wasn't received) or if a class is already full.
 We will also email you a confirmation when your registration has been processed.

 Generally we do not process registration forms until shortly before classes begin.
 Generally fall tuition bills are due in mid-October; spring tuition bills are due in mid-February.
 Summer tuition is usually due 2 to 3 weeks after registrations are processed in Temple's Banner system.